CMSgov/price-transparency-guide/README.md

 | **payments** | Payments |	Array | An array of [out-of-network payments objects](#out-of-network-payment-object) | Yes |

 #### Out-Of-Network Payment Object

+The payment object documents the allowed amounts the plan has paid for the service that was provided out-of-network.

 | Field | Name | Type | Definition | Required |
 | ----- | ---- | ---- | ---------- | -------- |